 Fidelity

-Waveform fidelity can be thought of as the absolute precision with which signals are amplified.
+Waveform fidelity can be considered the precision with which signals are amplified.
 Technically, this covers dynamic fidelity too, but it’s worth thinking of them separately, as it allows us to discuss great sounding low powered amplifiers, too.
 Waveform fidelity is ultimately determined by the quality of design and components used, how many corners are cut, or not cut etc.

 Options

-The easiest way forward for most owners of basic receivers and integrated amplifiers is to purchase a much better integrated amplifier, like an Accuphase E-202 or E-303, Krell KAV-300i, Luxman L-550, Sansui AU-919, Technics SU-V8, Yamaha CA-2010, and there are many, many others.
+The easiest way forward for most owners of basic receivers and integrated amplifiers is to purchase a better integrated amplifier, like an Accuphase E-202 or E-303, Krell KAV-300i, Luxman L-550, Pioneer SA-9800, Sansui AU-919, Technics SU-V8, Yamaha CA-2010, and there are many, many others.

 Power